HappySeaFox/sail/FAQ.md

 ### Always set a pointer to state to NULL (C only)

 C loading and saving functions require a local void pointer to state.
 Always initialize it to NULL before loading or saving.
+After `sail_stop_loading()` or `sail_stop_saving()`, set it to NULL again.
+The handle is invalid after stop.
+A non-NULL value makes accidental reuse easier.

 For example:

 ```C
 void *state = NULL;